nuxt/docs/en/blog/improve-your-developer-experience-with-nuxt-components.md

 1. Examine the source-code for `MagicButton` at `/components/ui-2/MagicButton/` and its configuration in `nuxt.config.js`.

 `extensions` option is best for including selected files at a given `path`.
-However, there are always advance use-cases when we need finer control over selecting components - from within sub-directories even!
+However, there are always advanced use-cases when we need finer control over selecting components - from within sub-directories even!

 For those edge-cases, we can leverage `pattern` and `ignore` options to indicate path patterns for inclusion and exclusion respectively.